utility001/CDE_ASSIGNMENTS/01_Data_Engineering_Fundamentals/README.md

 + Querying: Data analysts and Business analysts can use SQL to query and aggregate the data
 + Dashboards: Our warehouse can also feed visualization dashboards to track complaint volume and how long we are taking to respond and also potential trends in complaints
-+ APIs - We can create an API that queries our warehouse, it will be linked to a frontend and our agents can resolve complaints
++ APIs - We can create an API that queries our warehouse, it will be linked to a frontend and our agents can resolve pending complaints

 ## Orchestration and monitoring